BayatGames/VoxelFramework/README.md

 ## Notice

-This project in it's very early stage, as we can call this a prototype, so nothing is as it is and everything is subject to change.
+This project is in it's very early stage, as we can call this a prototype, so nothing is as it is and everything is subject to change.
 Also, this project is a package for Unity, and currently is in development and shared here for contribution of Unity developers, the who contributes the more, receives the package for free, but the final package is paid.

 ## Features